 SigningHub must have access to a suitable database.
-Currently this is SQL Server or Azure SQL Database.
+Currently this is SQL Server, Azure SQL Database or Oracle 12C.
 In both cases SigningHub maintains and manages its own database connection pool and interaction.
 Underneath, this uses Dapper ORM (Object-Relational Mapping) technology.
 The connection pooling is handled by Microsoft SQL Server JDBC drivers.